jantman/blog/content/2009/02/custom-truck-console.md

 -   Radio and switch box should be mounted using the [Jotto Desk](http://www.jottodesk.com/) faceplates that I had from the CVPI console.
--   <span style="font-style: italic;">The real clincher that prevented
-    me from using a stock console:</span> Have a large storage compartment comparable to the factory console.
+-   *The real clincher that prevented me from using a stock console:* Have a large storage compartment comparable to the factory console.
 -   Provide a set of rear cupholders.